Cardioversion

 What are the risks?

 If you have atrial fibrillation, blood clots can form in your heart’s left atrium.
 Cardioversion may knock loose a blood clot in your left atrium.
 If the clot travels to your brain, it can cause a stroke.
 To avoid this, your doctor may give you medicine (such as warfarin) to make your blood less likely to form blood clots.
-If your doctor gives you the medicine, you may need to take it for 3 to 4 weeks before the procedure.
+If your doctor gives you the medication, you may need to take it for three to four weeks before the procedure.
 Transesophageal echocardiography (TEE) is often used to check for the presence of blood clots before this procedure.

 Complications are uncommon but may include:

-• A worsened arrhythmia that will need to be treated with medicines, a pacemaker or an implantable cardioverter defibrillator (ICD).
+• The potential for new or worsened arrhythmia that will need to be treated with medications, a pacemaker or an implantable cardioverter defibrillator (ICD)

 How do I prepare for electrical cardioversion?

-• Unless your doctor has told you not to, take your usual medicines on the morning of your cardioversion.
+• Unless your health care professional has told you not to, take your usual medicines on the morning of your cardioversion.
 Bring a list of all your medicines (including over-the-counter medicines, herbs and vitamins) to your appointment.

 • Leave all your jewelry at home.